azavgo/uuidgen/readme.md

     let uuid = UUID::new().uuid();
     println!("Generated UUID: {}", &uuid);
 ```
-3. Generate QR code from the generated UUID string and write it as a "uuid".svg file:
+3. Generate QR code from the UUID string and write it as a "uuid".svg file:
 ```
     use uuidgen::UUID;